Computing: Computer Administration

 Windows Server 2003: Adding computers to Active Directory - Adding the new computer 'wk-winxpm' [1]

 The Select User or Group dialog box opens.
-In the text field below Enter the object name to select, enter the name, that you want the user of wk-winxpm to use in order to login to the domain (this must be a user name, that actually exists).
+In the text field below Enter the object name to select, enter the name, that you want the user of wk-winxpm to use in order to login to the domain (this must be a user name, that actually exists in Active Directory).
 I chose "Aly Bubu" (screenshot on the left).
 You can check if your input is ok, by pushing the Check Names button.
 The content of the text field should now be changed to Aly Bubu [Aly@wsd-win2003.intranet.home] (screenshot on the right).

 Windows Server 2003: Adding computers to Active Directory - Adding the domain user for computer 'wk-winxpm' [1]